studyathome-internationally/hub/docs/courses/computer-animation/README.md

 ### Contents

-* basic principles of 3D space
+* Basic principles of 3D space
-* describing digital scenes
+* Describing digital scenes
-* hierarchical organization
+* Hierarchical organization
-* polygonal geometry
+* Polygonal geometry
-* modeling of digital objects and characters
+* Modeling of digital objects and characters
 * NURBS modeling
-* deformation techniques
+* Deformation techniques
-* rigging of objects and characters
+* Rigging of objects and characters
-* principles of animation
+* Principles of animation
-* animating digital characters
+* Animating digital characters
-* shading and materials
+* Shading and materials
-* texturing
+* Texturing
 * UV coordinates
-* lights in digital scenes
+* Lights in digital scenes
-* cameras
+* Cameras
-* scripting and automation
+* Scripting and automation
-* compositing and post-production
+* Compositing and post-production

 ### Outcomes

 After the completion of the course it is expected for students to be

-* capable of using basic methods for productive creation of computer based animations
+* Capable of using basic methods for productive creation of computer based animations
-* working with applications for creating animations
+* Working with applications for creating animations
-* model, apply textures, rig, add lights, animate, render and compose digital scenes
+* Model, apply textures, rig, add lights, animate, render and compose digital scenes

 ### Methods